 Life Events - Divorce

 If you and your spouse get divorced, you must complete and submit a Notice of COBRA Qualifying Event Form (PDF) to remove your ex-spouse from coverage within 30 days of the divorce.
 Your ex-spouse and your step-children cannot be continued on your university benefits coverage.
-Your ex-spouse's group health benefits stop on the last day of the month in which the divorce is final.
+Your ex-spouse's group health benefits stop on the last day of the month in which the divorce is final, unless the date of divorce is the first day of the month.
+Your ex-spouse's group health benefits end on the date of divorce if the divorce is final on the first day of the month.
 Spousal life insurance terminates immediately as of the date of divorce.

 Divorce is considered a COBRA qualifying event.
 While university policy requires you to remove your ex-spouse from your U-M benefits within 30 days of the divorce, federal regulations require the university to provide your ex-spouse the opportunity to continue group health coverage at their own cost under COBRA provided you or your ex-spouse submit a Notice of COBRA Qualifying Event Form (PDF) within 60 days of the date of the divorce or the date coverage ends, whichever is later.